CrivoiCarla/react-gh-pages/README.md

 7)As a user, I can change the password.

-8) As a player, I want a user-friendly interface, easy to access, not to crowded because it can accentuate the will of play with bigger bets.
+8)As a player, I want a user-friendly interface, easy to access, not to crowded because it can accentuate the will of play with bigger bets.

-9) As a professional gambler, I want a platform on which I can practice before going to the casino(warm up).
+9)As a professional gambler, I want a platform on which I can practice before going to the casino(warm up).

-10) As a programmer, I want user to have fun while playing on this app.
+10)As a programmer, I want user to have fun while playing on this app.

-11) As an user I want an app which will make my life easier so that I won't worry about how much I have to pay at downtown casinos, which are really expensive.
+11)As an user I want an app which will make my life easier so that I won't worry about how much I have to pay at downtown casinos, which are really expensive.

-12) As a developer, I want good communication between team members, so the team can work properly.
+12)As a developer, I want good communication between team members, so the team can work properly.

-13) As a manager, I want to be able to understand my team progress, so I can better report our failures and successes.
+13)As a manager, I want to be able to understand my team progress, so I can better report our failures and successes.

 ## Building tool